 Most 1-part garage floor epoxy paints will cover an average of 300 – 400 square feet per gallon depending on surface porosity.
-They have a long pot life, meaning that you can pour the paint into a tray and not race to get it down on the floor before it dries like a 2-part epoxy coating sometimes requires.
+They have a long pot life, meaning that you can pour the paint into a tray and not race to get it applied to the concrete as is required with some 2-Part epoxy coatings.

 A word about hot tire pick up

-Unlike a good epoxy coating, most garage floor paints will experience hot tire pick up some time in their lifespan.
 When hot tires sit on paint, the heat tends to soften the bond that the paint has on the concrete.
-The footprint of the tire eventually constricts as it cools which in turn causes the paint to collect up with the tire.
-Then when you back out of your garage, you end up with a bare spot where the tire was.
+The footprint of the tire eventually constricts as it cools, which in turn causes the paint to collect up with the tire.
+When you back out of your garage afterwards, you end up with a bare spot where the tire was.

 This can be greatly reduced if you park your car on a mat, tire runners, or some other type of covering such as pieces of old carpet under the tires.
 If you do this, you may prevent the frustration that can develop from this annoying characteristic of garage floor paint.

-Choosing the best paint for your garage floor is important in order to get the greatest results.
+Choosing the best paint for your garage floor is important in order to obtain the best performance.
 Make sure you follow all manufacturers’ instructions to insure a successful installation and be sure to pay particular attention to cleaning your floor properly.
-If you do this, you should get great results and a much better looking garage floor.
+If you do this, you should get good results and a much better looking garage floor.